dain-xyz/python-jam-2021-2/README.md

 ## The language: BobScript

 The language is the main part of BobBox, it's how you play after all!
+The goal is to write a program which instructs Bob to move all of the boxes onto the colored victory tiles.
+You are scored based on the size of your program -- shorter, more elegant programs are better.

 ### Basic syntax